-The Planning Areas and Future Study Area are identified on Figure 7.
+The Planning Areas are identified on Figure 7.

-In most cases, an Outline Plan will be required to support development in the Planning Areas; whereas, low impact or interim uses may be allowed without an Outline Plan in the Planning Areas and the Future Study Area.
+In most cases, an Outline Plan will be required to support development in the Planning Areas; whereas, low impact or interim uses may be allowed without an Outline Plan in the Planning Areas.
 Section 7.0 of this Plan provides the policy framework that guides development requirements in the Plan area.

-5.1 STRATEGIC PLANNING APPROACH GOALS
+5.2 STRATEGIC PLANNING APPROACH GOALS